franken-ui/style/README.md

 Frankenstyle is a no-build, value-driven, fully responsive, utility-first CSS framework.
 It’s designed to be lightweight, production-ready, and to strike a balance between developer ergonomics and build size.

-⚠️ **Early development project** — expect changes and rough edges.
-Feedback and testing are welcome!

-📖 **Documentation is coming soon** — for now, explore the examples and notes below.
+For full documentation, visit [franken.style](https://franken.style).

 ## Installation

-Frankenstyle can be used via CDN or installed locally.
+Frankenstyle can be used via CDN or downloaded and referenced locally.

 ### CDN